Active ingredients: levetiracetam

 - Shelf lifetime is 36 Months.

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

-White to off white, oval biconvex, Film coated tablets, debossed " L 67" with breakline on one side and plain on the other side.
+Yellow coloured, oval shaped, film coated tablets, embossed with OL bisect 500 on one side and plain on other side.

 Do I need a prescription?

 This medicine is available from a pharmacist and requires a prescription.
 It is

 If you are over 65 years of age, there may be specific risks and recommendations for use of this medicine.
 Please discuss your individual circumstances with your pharmacist, doctor or health professional.
 For more information read our page on medication safety for older people.

 For the active ingredient levetiracetam

 You should seek advice from your doctor or pharmacist about taking this medicine.
 They can help you balance the risks and the benefits of this medicine during pregnancy.